abdullahkhalids/stac/README.md

 to be merged into `main`.

 ## Getting started
-Please refer to my [recent blog posts](https://abdullahkhalid.com/blog/) which illustrate its usage.
+Please refer to my [mini-book](https://abdullahkhalid.com/qecft/introduction/stac/) which illustrate installation and usage.

 ## Credits